-A student may retake a class or carry a course on a refresher basis if the student wishes to repeat a course that she/he has already passed and earned college credit.
+A student may retake a class or carry a course on a refresher basis if the student wishes to repeat a course that they have already passed and earned college credit.
 Students will sometimes do this to improve their foundation for more advanced coursework.
 Students are required to do all of the work in the course, attend classes on a regular basis, participate in class discussions, and take all exams.
-The course counts as part of the regular credit load for the semester and the student earns a final grade that is included in computing the semester and cumulative grade point average.
+The course counts as part of the regular credit load for the semester/term AND the student earns a final grade that is included in computing the semester/term and cumulative grade point average.
 However, credits earned for the refresher course do not count as degree credits.
 In other words, degree credit will not be granted for the same course twice (or multiple times).

 - Refresher courses will appear on a student's transcript twice or as many times as the student takes the class.